taoo0316/minimal/index.md

 #### YCC1111 Literature and Humanities 1

-> I am not as bad in literature as I think I am.
+> I am not as bad at literature as I think I am.
 I do not like reading as much as I think do.

 #### YCC1113 Philosophy and Political Thought 1